SulyunLee/sulyunlee.github.io/_pages/about.md

 I also collaborated with professors and students with medical and pharmaceutical backgrounds.
 I analyzed the medical claims dataset to optimize treatment for heart attack patients using predictive modeling and provided data-driven insights for possible risk factors for genetic diseases.

 ### Work
-🏢 Data Scientist | Happiest Baby, Inc.
+🏢 Data Scientist | Happiest Baby, Inc. <br>
 06/2022 - Present

-🏢 Statistical Consultant & Instructor | Iowa Social Science Research Center 08/2019 - 05/2022
+🏢 Statistical Consultant & Instructor | Iowa Social Science Research Center <br>
+08/2019 - 05/2022

-🏢 Graduate Research Assistant | University of Iowa 08/2017 - 05/2021
+🏢 Graduate Research Assistant | University of Iowa <br>
+08/2017 - 05/2021